There is a lot of debate over this one question: what do cats hunt for in the wild?

 However, they can catch various species not larger than themselves!
 The largest prey cats have been known to kill are adult rabbits and hares, and even pheasants and ducks!
 That said, the larger the prey, the less successful cats are at catching them.
 You usually only see young cats attempting this.

-Various studies have shown cats prefer young rats (which are half-grown) to full-grown rats because these are easier prey.
+Various studies have shown cats prefer mice, young rats (which are half-grown) to full-grown rats because these are easier prey.

 While cats are very opportunistic hunters, they do tend to prefer some prey species over others.
 For example, a study in Germany concluded that cats preferred cricetid rodents (hamsters, deer mice, voles, lemmings, muskrats, and New World rats and mice) and rabbits over the murid rodents (Old World rats and mice, gerbils).
 Murids were also less often found eaten in other European studies.

 In North America, apparently jumping mice are rather icky too, as they’ve been caught before but never found in the stomach.
 Cats also do not favor insectivores such as shrews or moles, but studies in Europe have found rare consumption.
 There are more cases of cats in North America eating some, though.

 House sparrows are caught often by cats, but very rarely eaten, suggesting they don’t taste good either!

 Let us start with the ancestor to our beloved cats, the African wildcat.
 These beautiful felines are mostly nocturnal and most often hunted at night.

 Colony cats, on the other hand, spread their hunting or feeding throughout the whole 24-hour day.
 Cats are usually thought of as crepuscular (active during twilight hours) or nocturnal (active at night), but that isn’t actually the case in our feline friends.
 It seems that they adapted to live with us daylight-dwelling (or diurnal) humans!